 OECD Due Diligence Guidance for stakeholder engagement in the extractives sector standards development.
-Australia continues to be a member since 1971.
-Although the OECD Due Diligence Guidance for Stakeholder Engagement in the Extractives Sector does not apply a holistic sustainability lens in the way that other certification schemes and standards do, it has been included in this comparison because it sets a high standard for the mining sector in an area of sustainability that poses particular challenges, stakeholder engagement.
-For the purpose of this research, we have performed a comparison to understand to what degree certification schemes or standards meet the best practice standards stipulated in the single issue OECD guidance.
+Australia continues to be a level and analysed based on the common drivers of member since 1971.
+Although the OECD Due Diligence emissions for each industry.
+Most voluntary reporting Guidance for Stakeholder Engagement in the Extractives initiatives require reporting of Scope 1 and Scope 2 Sector does not apply a holistic sustainability lens GHG emissions. in the way that other certification schemes and standards do, it has been included in this comparison The EPBC Act and Environmental Impact Assessment because it sets a high standard for the mining sector At the state and territory level, environmental and social in an area of sustainability that poses particular impacts are managed through the relevant planning challenges, stakeholder engagement.
+For the purpose and environmental protection laws for each region. of this research, we have performed a comparison to Reporting requirements differ slightly across states understand to what degree certification schemes or and territories but generally require interaction with standards meet the best practice standards stipulated in the process of Environmental Impact Assessment (EIA) the single issue OECD guidance. at some point in the planning and approvals process.
+The environmental, social, and economic reporting requirements for the EIA process are significantly dependent upon: